stackheapderivative/stackheapderivative.github.io/README.md

-This is my casually professional website, for use of my websites and in general fun.
+This is my casually professional website, for use of my projects and in general fun.
 Who knows what I'll put here.